MRiabov/documentation-qa-backend/README.md

 - Prompts the model to return a strict JSON object containing proposed text replacements.
 - Validates replacements in the backend: uniqueness, no edits in fenced code blocks, inline code, or URLs, and no overlapping edits.
 - If valid, returns the updated document and a unified diff; otherwise, returns a `malformed_tool_call` error.
-- Ships with Docker and Docker Compose to run alongside TGI.
+- Ships as a single Docker image that runs TGI and the backend together.

 ## Architecture